 We respect and honour all our relations.

-Nelson Community Services (NCS) was first accredited by the Council on Accreditation (COA) in 2006.
-It was reaccredited in 2010, 2014 and 2018.
-Reaccreditation attests that NCS continues to meet the highest national standards.
-It also provides assurance that NCS is performing services which the community needs, conducting its operations successfully and managing its funds effectively.
+Nelson Community Services (NCS) was accredited by CARF International in the fall of 2022 after being accredited previously by the Council on Accreditation (COA) since 2006.
+Accreditation provides assurance that NCS is performing services which the community needs, conducting its operations successfully and managing its funds effectively.